gkorpal/gkorpal.github.io/_reading/book-list.md

 <img src="/images/book6.jpg" alt="">

 Number Theory is a vast field of study and it is easy to feel overwhelmed.
-Therefore, I would suggest using the encylopaedia  "Introduction to Modern Number Theory : Fundamental Problems, Ideas and Theories" by Yuri I. Manin and Alexei A. Panchishkin as the guide ([MathOverflow](https://mathoverflow.net/a/13145/90056)).
-Also, those without the knowledge of undergraduat mathematics, can use the book "Number Theory in Science and Communication" by Manfred R. Schroeder as the guide.
+Therefore, I would suggest using the encylopaedia  **Introduction to Modern Number Theory: Fundamental Problems, Ideas and Theories** by Yuri I. Manin and Alexei A. Panchishkin as the guide ([MathOverflow](https://mathoverflow.net/a/13145/90056)).
+Also, those without the knowledge of undergraduat mathematics, can use the book **Number Theory in Science and Communication** by Manfred R. Schroeder as the guide.

 ## Elementary